Wed 13 Aug 2025

 There are a number of high-profile cases due to be heard in 2025, most notably: -

-Augustine v Data Cars Ltd - in this case the EAT had held that although a part-time driver had been less favourably treated than a full-time comparator, that was not a breach of the Part-Time Workers Prevention of Less Favourable Treatment) Regulations 2000.
-The matter will come before the Court of Appeal in July 2025.
+Augustine v Data Cars Ltd - in this case the EAT had held that although a part-time driver had been less favourably treated than a full-time comparator, that was not a breach of the Part-Time Workers Prevention of Less Favourable Treatment) Regulations 2000 because the part-time status was not the sole cause of the treatment.
+The EAT reached this decision on the basis it felt bound to follow a Court of Session judgment on the matter, even though it believed the Court of Session judgment had been decided wrongly.

 Sullivan v Isle of Wight Council - the issue in this case is whether the Employment Rights Act 1996 should be interpreted to allow an external job applicant to bring a whistleblowing claim.
 The EAT held it should not, but an appeal is due be heard in the Court of Appeal in February 2025.